Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 Humans care deeply about how things look.

-Maybe that’s why the beauty and personal care market is valued at over 93.35 billion dollars in the U.S alone!
+Maybe that’s why the beauty and personal care market is valued at about 85.06 billion dollars in the U.S alone!

 It makes sense that you would want a home that is more than just functional.
 After all, “home” is more than a place to stay dry.

 A home is a place to make memories as a family, to be proud of, and to host others.
-Home is a place that you should love to be at.
+You should love being in your home.

 Thankfully, with the stunning aesthetics of Decra metal roofing, you can be proud of the appearance of your home.